 New York is one of my favourite cities!
-I used to make a point of visiting every year but not so much lately 🙁 Looking at the list below I think its about time I took another trip …
+I used to make a point of visiting every year.
+Looking at my list of things to do in New York below, I think its about time I took another trip …

 1. Spend a few hours in Central Park